-Can you explain what a Biodynamic Osteopathic approach is?
+Can you explain what a Biodynamic Cranial Approach is?

 Can you elaborate more on how this approach and therapy is beneficial for those in palliative and hospice care and at the end-of-life?

-When you read the wording regarding Health and Healing (as in the answer to the question above) it does not imply the reversal of a disease process or a return to a state prior to a serious illness.
-As long as one is alive - even up to the very last moments - there is, what we term from an Osteopathic perspective, Health and this Health is still flowing within the tissues and fluids.
+As long as a person is alive - even up to the very last moments - there is, what we term from an Osteopathic perspective, Health, and this Health is still flowing within the tissues and fluids.
 The overall impact of the potency of Health may be fading but it's still present and active.
-So the Osteopath tunes into this still living movement of Health enabling a person to surrender, Body & Soul, to this movement.
+So the practitioner tunes into this still living movement of Health that can enable a person to surrender, Body & Soul, to this movement.
 It is an act of Grace allowing for a more peaceful accomodation to the changes that one is experiencing.
-Healing does not necessarily imply reversal.
-Dying can be an act of Healing.
+The dying process then becomes an act of Healing.
 In conventional biomedicine the body is defined as the physiology of health.
 This is a very secular perspective.
 Health is rarely seen as an expression of a person's relationship to spirituality.

 Who founded Osteopathy?